WASdev/sample.DefaultApplication/README.md

-# Migrating DefaultApplication
+# Migrating the traditional WebSphere DefaultApplication.ear

 Sometimes applications last longer than we expect.
 DefaultApplication.ear has been shipping as a WebSphere Application Server sample program for many releases.
 Classes in the application date back as far as 1997.
 We have seen [Transformation Advisor](https://www.ibm.com/us-en/marketplace/cloud-transformation-advisor) system scans of WebSphere cells where DefaultApplication is the only complex application in the cell.
 That’s pretty embarrassing, so it was time for us to do some application modernization ourselves.
 This article shows the process we went through to update DefaultApplication so that it uses more modern programming models and so that it can run on Liberty or tradition WebSphere.

 The updated DefaultApplication ships with traditional WebSphere Application Server V9.0.0.11.
 If you install a new profile and install the sample applications, you will see the new version of DefaultApplication.
 If you already have DefaultApplication installed and apply the fix pack, it will not be automatically updated.
 You can update the application with the version shipped in the `installableApps` folder.

 So here we go, let's modernize DefaultApplication.
-We start with the report produced by the WebSphere [binary scanner](https://developer.ibm.com/wasdev/downloads/#asset/tools-Migration_Toolkit_for_Application_Binaries) that tells us what to consider when moving an application from traditional WebSphere to Liberty.
-Also in 9.0.0.11, check out Liberty advisor in the enterprise applications collection page to easily produce a migration report for your applications.
+We will start with the report produced by the WebSphere [binary scanner](https://developer.ibm.com/wasdev/downloads/#asset/tools-Migration_Toolkit_for_Application_Binaries) that tells us what to consider when moving an application from traditional WebSphere to Liberty.
+In WebSphere Application Server V9.0.0.11, you can easily produce a migration report for your applications from the enterprise applications collection page using the new Liberty advisor feature.

 The [migration report](./report/DefaultApplication.ear_MigrationReport.html) tells us to focus on: